arzwa/wgd/README.md

 Note that depending on your python installation and whether you're in a virtualenv, ``pip`` may default either to ``pip2`` or ``pip3``.
-If the above installatoin step fails, please try to use ``pip3`` instead of ``pip``.
+If the above installation step fails, please try to use ``pip3`` instead of ``pip``.

 For the command line interface, upon installation run